capr/capr/README.md

 Hi, I'm Cosmin, a programmer from Bucharest.
 Most of my open source stuff is at [luapower.com](https://luapower.com) (with repos kept at [github.com/luapower](https://github.com/luapower)) which is why you don't see much coding activity in here even though my stats say otherwise.

+I also keep a [scrapbook/blog/wiki](https://github.com/capr/scrapbook) in here and [a friend's old polaroids](https://rawgit.com/capr/oldbeat/master/index.html), if you're into that sort of stuff.

 ## Stuff I've been working on

 ### Tools